krumsys/test1/README.md

 # test1
-test is my forst try with the GitHub
+test is my first try with the GitHub